 In periods of economic growth, demand typically increases resulting in increasing home sales transactions and home sales prices.
-Similarly, a decline in economic growth, increasing interest rates and declining consumer confidence generally decreases demand.
-These are the trends we have been facing, however, mortgage interest rates have recently begun to decline.
+Similarly, a decline in economic growth, uncertainty surrounding interest rates and declining consumer confidence generally decreases demand.
+These are the trends we have been facing.
 Additionally, industry litigation, and regulations imposed by local, state, and federal government agencies can also negatively impact the housing markets in which we operate.
 Finally, national and global events, geopolitical instability, that impact economic conditions and financial markets, including interest rates, can adversely impact the housing market.